digicatapult/vitalam-identity-service/README.md

 ## API specification

+The API is authenticated using the Oauth2 client-credentials flow.
+When using the docker-compose workflow for development a keycloak instance is deployed with a preconfigured client `sqnc-identity-service` with secret `secret`.
+These can be entered on the swagger ui at [http://localhost:3000/swagger](http://localhost:3000/swagger) for experimenting with the API.

 ### GET /members

 The `address` parameter identifies the user running this process, and the `alias` representing a more friendly name version of this.
 The default value of the latter is null, and is optionally set.